HotNoob/HotNoob/README.md

+## SHIT HIT THE FAN ##
+SHTF IRL...
+REAL BAD...
+was just my destiny... out of my control... that's all i can say publicly.

+---

 ### BUSY AF ###
 Welp, it's just become a fact of my life now... i'm just always BUSY these days.
 Wish i had more time to spend coding on some of these projects.